-I really enjoyed the soundtrack to the game as well; it managed to add even more atmosphere to game with beautiful music playing throughout the journey.
+I really enjoyed the soundtrack to the game as well; it managed to add even more atmosphere with beautiful music playing throughout the journey.

 The worst part about my journey in Child Of Light is that it had to come to an end at all.